(2-minute read)

 Genesis 22:15-18, Jubilees 18:14-16

-And the angel of the LORD called to Abraham out of heaven the 2nd time, and said, “By myself have I sworn, says the LORD, for because you have done this thing, and have not withheld your son, your only son: That in blessing I will bless you, and in multiplying I will multiply your seed as the stars of the heaven, and as the sand which is upon the sea shore; and thy seed shall possess the gate of his enemies; And in thy seed shall all the nations of the earth be blessed; because you have obeyed my voice.
-And I have shown to all that you are faithful to Me in all that I have said to you.
+The angel of the Lord called to Abraham from heaven a second time and said, “By myself I have sworn, says the Lord: because you have done this and have not withheld your son, your only son, I will surely bless you.
+I will multiply your descendants as the stars of the heavens and as the sand on the seashore.
+Your descendants will possess the gates of their enemies.
+Through your descendants, all the nations of the earth will be blessed—because you obeyed my voice.
+I have shown everyone that you are faithful to me in all that I commanded you.
 Go in peace.”

 Sarah’s conversation with Satan and Sarah’s death